 Talk to your financial advisor to find out more about ETFs and how they could fit into your portfolio.

-* Based on Bloomberg Data, As of October 14, 2021.
+2 Based on Bloomberg Data, as of October 14, 2021.

-This article may contain forward-looking information which reflect our or third party current expectations or forecasts of future events.
+This article may contain forward-looking information which reflect our or third-party current expectations or forecasts of future events.
 Forward-looking information is inherently subject to, among other things, risks, uncertainties and assumptions that could cause actual results to differ materially from those expressed herein.
 These risks, uncertainties and assumptions include, without limitation, general economic, political and market factors, interest and foreign exchange rates, the volatility of equity and capital markets, business competition, technological change, changes in government regulations, changes in tax laws, unexpected judicial or regulatory proceedings and catastrophic events.
 Please consider these and other factors carefully and not place undue reliance on forward-looking information.
-The forward-looking information contained herein is current only as of October 19, 2021.
+The forward-looking information contained herein is current only as of March 24, 2023.
 There should be no expectation that such information will in all circumstances be updated, supplemented or revised whether as a result of new information, changing circumstances, future events or otherwise.